StuderBrendan/Optical-lens-simulatino/README.md

 # Optical-lens-simulatino
-Simulation of how light rays reacto to opctial lens
+Simulation of how light rays react to opctial lens